weynandk/info_threefold/docs/token/tft-101/what_are_tfts.md

 TFt's are powered by autonomous agent centric bots called "3Bots" which insures the neutrality, scalability and security of transactions on the ThreeFold Network.

 ### Lows Fees
-Very low network fee's at only one TFT cent.
+Very low network fee's at only 0,01 TFT.